The Absolute Best Things to Do in Spicy Chongqing

 The Chongqing Three People's Hall, built in traditional Chinese architecture with a domed toof and a large square

-The People's Assembly Hall of Chongqing is opposite the Three Gorges Museum, and generallly allows tourists entry for a nominal fee of 5-10 yuan.
+The People's Assembly Hall of Chongqing is opposite the Three Gorges Museum, and generally allows tourists entry for a nominal fee of 5-10 yuan.
 Last I heard, however, the building was closed to tours due to construction.
 It was completed in 1954 and has a large dome that was modeled after Beijing's Temple of Heaven.
-If you go during the evening, you'l most likely see large numbers of people dancing in the People's Square.
+If you go during the evening, you'll most likely see large numbers of people dancing in the People's Square.

-Yuzhong Route #4: Shopping & Leisure
+Downtown Route #4: Shopping & Leisure

 Daping Shopping Malls